Getting help with investing

 - Short- and long-term goals

-- Your time horizon, or the time you need to save and invest for the future
+- The time you need to save and invest for the future

 - Income, assets, and liabilities